imhilla/patanyumba/README.md

 ## How to set up in local machine

 Pata nyumba is easier to setup.
-First you configure an environment such as a server that will hold the website.
-Secondly, buy a domain name relevant to the services patanyumba offers.
-Thirdly, if you have the pages, use an application that can push the pages to a remote server, such as Go daddy.
-Forth, by this point you will have your site up and running.
+You can use Sourcetree, Git from the command line, or any client you like to clone your Git repository.
+These instructions show you how to clone your repository using Git from the terminal.
+First, from the repository, click + in the global sidebar and select Clone this repository under Get to work.
+Secondly, Copy the clone command (either the SSH format or the HTTPS).
+If you are using the SSH protocol, ensure your public key is in github and loaded on the local system to which you are cloning.
+Forth, From a terminal window, change to the local directory where you want to clone your repository.
+Paste the command you copied from Github.

+If the clone was successful, a new sub-directory appears on your local drive in the directory where you cloned your repository.
+This directory has the same name as the github repository that you cloned.
+The clone contains the files and metadata that Git requires to maintain the changes you make to the source files.
+At that point you will be ready to view patanyumba files and install the locally.

 ## Built With